 Are there sports that are not likely to be sponsored as a Citadel Club Sport?

-Intramurals, Club and Recreational Athletics (ICRA), under the authority of the Department of Health, Exercise and Sport Science (HESS), does not sponsor:
+Intramurals, Club and Recreational Athletics (ICRA), under the authority of the Department of Health and Human Performance (HHP), does not sponsor:

 - Sports for which the Citadel has a varsity program.
 Please see Citadel Athletics for a list of these sports.